Call Mon-Sun:

 • Becoming completely unaware of the surrounding environment

 For many people, the psychotic symptoms they are experiencing will only last while the prescription drug is in the system.
-After withdrawal, the hallucinations, delusions, and other symptoms should end.
-However, every case is different.
+After withdrawal, the hallucinations, delusions, and other symptoms typically end.
+In some cases, drug-induced psychosis will last longer, and in some cases can result in permanent damage.11

-Many factors can increase a person’s risk of developing prescription drug-induced psychosis,2, such as taking medications at high doses or for extended periods or combining multiple medications with other substances.
+Many factors can increase a person’s risk of developing prescription drug-induced psychosis, such as taking medications at high doses or for extended periods or combining multiple medications with other substances.2

-Genetic factors such as a person’s family history of individual sensitivity to specific medications can also predispose individuals to psychosis, along with taking specific drugs that are commonly linked to psychotic symptoms.
+Genetic factors, and those present in a person’s family history may indicate sensitivity to specific medications and can also predispose individuals to psychosis.

 What Type of Prescription Drugs Can Cause Drug-Induced Psychosis?

 Parkinson’s disease is a chronic, progressive neurodegenerative disease that is often treated with medication.
-The cause of psychosis in the medication is due to its dopaminergic activity.
-Antiparkisonian drugs are associated with the highest risk of prescription-induced psychosis, with symptoms developing in up to 60% of Parkinson’s patients, especially older patients who require higher doses of the drugs.3
+These drugs are dopaminergic.
+Anti-Parkinson drugs are associated with the highest risk of prescription-induced psychosis, with symptoms developing in up to 60% of Parkinson’s patients, especially older patients who require higher doses of the drugs.3

 Commonly prescribed medications for Parkinson’s disease are: